QianhuiWan/resonant_universe/story1_field.md

 + a temporary organization of fields

-+ a self-maintaining dynamical structure

-not made of “things,” but of relationships
++ a self-maintaining dynamical structure not made of “things,” but of relationships

 When an electron in your body is replaced by another electron from food, nothing changes.
-Because electrons are not individuals—they are manifestations of a global field.
+Because electrons are not individuals, they are manifestations of a global field.

 You are a process, not a collection.
 Perhaps this is why physics feels philosophical:
-It reveals that identity is not about the pieces—it is about the pattern.
+It reveals that identity is not about the pieces, it is about the pattern.

-Fun question: if we put you in a mould—like a spoon—outside the field, could you stay there forever?
+Fun question: if we put you in a mould-like a spoon, outside the field, could you stay there forever?

 ### 9. Bringing It Together

-If we summarize everything:
+If we summarize everything (take home messages 🤪):
 ✅ The universe is made of fields.
 ✅ Particles are vibrations of those fields.
 ✅ Quarks and gluons form the heart of atoms.
 ✅ “Empty” space is full of active fields.
-✅ You are not made of little solid balls—you are made of waves.
+✅ You are not made of little solid balls, you are made of waves.
 ✅ Your existence is a dynamic pattern in a cosmic ocean of fields.

 Modern physics removes the illusion of solidity and replaces it with something even more beautiful:
 - Reality is a symphony of fields, and we are all part of the music.

 **References**, in case you’re interested in further reading:
 - Angeler DG.
 Biological systems - "Symphonies of Life": Reviving Friedrich Cramer's general resonance theory.
 Bioessays.
 2023 Nov;45(11):e2300113. doi: 10.1002/bies.202300113.
 Epub 2023 Sep 11.
 PMID: 37694600.